When Not to Use Technology?

 - no sound effects

-- colors that are natural and compliment each other
+- colors that are natural and complement each other

-How many adult presentations of PowerPoint have you seen that do the exact opposite of this list?
+How many adult presentations of PowerPoint have you seen that do the opposite of this list?
 Plenty.
-We cringe seeing the technology get in the way of the presenter’s lesson.
+We cringe at seeing the technology get in the way of the presenter’s lesson.

-This means that our leadership efforts must also include the ongoing teaching and promoting of the value of using proper technology, design and communication skills by teachers, administrators and students.
-Besides the usual efforts for technology integration through professional development and ongoing work with teachers and teams, we must celebrate successful uses of technology via our school Web site, our blogs, newsletters and any other available venue that models the proper use of technology.
+This means that our leadership efforts must also include the ongoing teaching and promotion of the value of using proper technology, design, and communication skills by teachers, administrators, and students.
+Besides the usual efforts for technology integration through professional development and ongoing work with teachers and teams, we must celebrate successful uses of technology via our school Web site, our blogs, newsletters, and any other available venue that models the proper use of technology.